Zoreo/mp_web_scraper/threded/mpr2025_KN_82119_Python_Windows_documentation.md

 ## Future Improvements
-1. **Error Handling**:
+1. **Caching**:
-   - Enhance error reporting for client misbehavior and scraping failures.
+   - Implement caching to reduce redundant requests and improve response times for frequently accessed data.
 2. **Pagination**:
    - Extend the scraper to handle paginated results automatically.
 3. **Scalability**:
    - Upgrade to a process-based architecture for higher throughput.
-4. **Caching**:
-   - Implement caching to reduce redundant requests and improve response times for frequently accessed data.
 ---